IsaacYung/IsaacYung/README.md

 </h3>

 <p align="left">
-  Currently working with backend development at PagSeguro PagBank, using Kotlin, Java and Ruby
+  Currently working with backend development at Natixis Corporate & Investment Banking, using Java and React

   I'm from São Paulo/Brazil